-- Line the base of a small baking tray (20x12cm) with cooking paper.
+- Line the base of a baking tray with cooking paper. (or grease it well)

 - Tip the potatoes into the baking tray so you have an even spread.

-- Cut into 8 squares and serve with some fresh basil garnish.
+- Cut into 20 small squares and serve with some fresh basil garnish.

 Just before you serve spoon on the sour cream and curl a piece of smoked salmon on top.
 Maybe use any left over chives as a little garnish.